Essential Integrations for Multi-Channel Sellers: The Systems That Keep Fulfillment from Breaking

 ## 6. Reporting and Analytics Integration

-This is the layer many brands postpone until the operation is already messy.
+Many brands postpone this layer until the operation is already messy.

 - order volume,